 GDP QoQ Japan

 Economic growth was volatile in Japan during 2018.
 During Q1, the GDP contracted by 0.2% as the global trade war started, but it reversed in Q2, jumping 0.5% higher.
 In Q3 though, the economy contracted again by 0.3%, which was revised later to -0.6%.
 The economy was expected to grow again in Q4 by 0.4%, but it missed expectations coming at 0.3%.
 That was still revised two points higher to 0.5% later on.
 In Q1 of this year, the economic expansion slowed to 0.3%, while in Q3, growth fell to just 0.1% in the initial reading.
 In Q4, the GDP growth weakened further to just 0.1%, while in Q1 of this year, the GDP contracted by 1.6%, which was revised lower to -1.8% later.
 Although the GDP for Q1 came at -0.9% initially but was revised higher to -0.6%.
-But, the GDP dived by 7.8% in Q2, as the first reading showed.
-Now we will see how much the economy bounced back after the reopening in Q3 by 5.3%, which ended the recession, while the first reading for Q4 came at 3%, which was revised lower to 2.8%.
+But, the GDP dived by 7.9% in Q2, as the first reading showed.
+The economy bounced back after the reopening in Q3 by 5.3%, which ended the recession, while the first reading for Q4 came at 3%, which was revised lower to 2.8%.
 Although, the economy slowed down again in Q1 of 2021, contracting by 1.3% in the first reading, which was revised higher to -1.0% later, while the Q2 came at 0.5%.
 In Q3 we saw another contraction of 0.9%but we saw a rebound in Q4.
 In Q1 of 2022 Japanese GDP contracted again but it is expected to expand by 0.7% in Q2.
 Please follow us for live coverage of this event by experienced market analysts.